Codding-girl/Codding-demo/README.md

 # Codding-demo
-This is My first Git repository
+This is My first Git repository.
 Author - Saloni Kumari